cgyeager/template/projects/project-3.md

 summary: A Scheme interpreter.
 ---
   I am currently involved in a student project hosted by the Electrical Engineering Department at UH Manoa to create a Scheme to C compiler.
 The project is split into two semesters.
-The first semester is implmenting a Scheme interpreter.
+The first semester involves implementing a Scheme interpreter.
 It is organized into three different teams.
 The teams are Parsing/IO, Core Systems, and Testing and Design.
 I have joined the Parsing/IO team.